-Another useful article from Eugene Kaspersky that brings light into how security companies collaborate with law enforcement agencies.
-It’s not just about reporting the crime, but providing training and resources for police members.
+Another useful article from Eugene Kaspersky brings light to how security companies collaborate with law enforcement agencies.
+It’s not just about reporting the crime but providing training and resources for police members.

 Is it just about the money?
 Or maybe there is more to the bitcoin currency and we don’t see it yet?
 As a new technology buzzword, most people don’t know what’s all about, but soon things might change, as new evolution steps improve the average users’ access.

 We are sure there is other important security news out there.
 So please let us know, what security news did we miss and should have been included here?